sumitakkewar/support-ai-agent/README.md

-# AI Support Chat Server
+# AI Support Chat Application

+This repository contains both the server and client components of the AI Support Chat application.
+The application provides a modern web interface for interacting with AI-powered chat functionality.

+## Server Component

 This is the server component of the AI Support Chat application.
 It provides a RESTful API for authentication, chat functionality, and integration with AI services.